-At Farm & Wilderness, campers have the woods, lakes and fields of central Vermont as their playground, classroom and home.
-Our camps use 4,000 secluded acres.
+At Farm & Wilderness, campers have the woods, lakes, and fields of central Vermont as their playground, classroom, and home.
+Our camps use more than 4,800 secluded acres.

-Four camps encircle Woodward Reservoir, a lake perfect for swimming, canoeing and exploration.
-One camp is on the shore of beautiful Lake Ninevah and another is in a secluded woodland clearing nearby.
-In these unique settings, campers spend an unforgettable summer close to nature.
+Three camps and a teen program encircle Woodward Reservoir, a lake perfect for swimming, canoeing, and exploring.
+One camp and a teen program are based on the shore of beautiful Lake Ninevah.
+In a nearby woodland clearing, there is a wilderness camp, with a second wilderness program based on a scenic plateau in the area.
+In these amazing settings, campers and teens spend an unforgettable summer close to nature.

-Campers and staff live together in simple, wooden cabins and canvas structures tucked in the woods or on the lakeshore.
-There is no electricity or running water in the cabins; there are no movies, television, computers, or recorded music at the camps.
-We make our own entertainment, grow part of our own food, and build our own outhouses.
+We live together in simple, wooden cabins and canvas structures tucked in the woods or along the lakes.
+There is no electricity or running water in the cabins; there are no movies, televisions, computers, or recorded music.
+Instead, we create our own entertainment, grow some of our own food, and build our cabins.
 In choosing to live simply, we build a participatory community that works, plays and sings together.